 21 Great Pieces of Advice for This Year’s College Graduates

-The world of work awaits them this spring with open arms — but they need to know a few things first
+The world of work awaits them and their successes with open arms, but there are some things they need to know first

 They’re young, they’re smart, they’re ambitious, they’ve got their whole lives ahead of them — and as they start what is likely their first full-time jobs after they graduate this spring, there’s a lot our young people need to know that they didn’t learn in college.